Ukraine: Biden urges Xi not to back Russian aggression | DW | 18.03.2022

 The US and China have been at loggerheads for years over trade, Beijing's military provocations against Taiwan, human rights abuses and the Hong Kong pro-democracy movement.

-Xi and Putin met in early February, weeks before the invasion, with the Russian leader traveling to Beijing for the start of the Winter Olympics.
+Xi and Russian President Vladimir Putin met in early February, weeks before the invasion, with the Russian leader traveling to Beijing for the start of the Winter Olympics.

 During Putin's visit, the two leaders issued a 5,000-word statement declaring limitless "friendship."